 Dr. Smith is clinical professor of medicine at the University of California, San Francisco, and an attending physician at the Positive Health Program for AIDS care at San Francisco General Hospital.
 He was the founding president and CEO of the California Health Care Foundation.

-Lord Simon Stevens is Chair-designate of Cancer Research UK, and an independent member of the U.K. Parliament’s House of Lords.
+Lord Simon Stevens is Chair of Cancer Research UK, the largest independent funder of cancer science worldwide, and an independent member of the U.K. Parliament’s House of Lords.
 He was previously CEO of the National Health Service in England, and a senior executive with UnitedHealth Group in the United States.